danjorge/novice-players/README.md

 ---
 ### Getting Started
-- For use kafka, you have to download the version of the project [Here](https://www.apache.org/dyn/closer.cgi?path=/kafka/2.8.0/kafka_2.13-2.8.0.tgz)
+- To use kafka, you have to download the version of the project [Here](https://www.apache.org/dyn/closer.cgi?path=/kafka/2.8.0/kafka_2.13-2.8.0.tgz)
-- The version of kafka used in this project was **_2.13-2.8.0_**
+- The version of kafka used in this project is **_2.13-2.8.0_**

 Before start Apache Kafka, we need to do the following:
 ```